-The general architecture of the structure prediction network is similar to our previous method for CDR H3 loop structure prediction29, with two notable additions: embeddings from the pre-trained language model and interpretable attention layers (Figure 1).
+The general architecture of the structure prediction network is similar to our previous method for CDR H3 loop structure prediction, with two notable additions: embeddings from the pre-trained language model and interpretable attention layers (Figure 1).
 The network takes as input the concatenated heavy and light chain sequences.
 The concatenated sequence is one-hot encoded and passed through two parallel branches: a 1D ResNet and the pre-trained language model.
 The outputs of the branches are combined and transformed into pairwise data.
-The pairwise data pass through a deep 2D ResNet that constitutes the main component of the
+The pairwise data pass through a deep 2D ResNet that constitutes the main component of the predictive network.
+Following the 2D ResNet, the network separates into six output branches, corresponding to each type of geometric measurement.
+Each output branch includes a recurrent criss-cross attention module, allowing each residue pair in the output to aggregate information from all other residue pairs.
+The attention layers provide interpretability that is often missing from protein structure prediction models.

 Figure 1.
 Diagram of DeepAb method for antibody structure prediction.
-Starting from heavy and light chain sequences, the network predicts a set of inter-residue geometries describing the F_V structure.
+Starting from heavy and light chain sequences, the network predicts a set of inter-residue geometries describing the FV structure.
 Predictions are used for guided structure realization with Rosetta.
 Two interpretable components of the network are highlighted: a pre-trained antibody sequence model and output attention mechanisms.